 For 24 years, Ami Spivey has been developing future leaders, while increasing efficiency

-in the U.S., but also in the mission work that her family is leading in coastal Ecuador.
+but also in the mission work that her family is leading in coastal Ecuador.

 Prior to leaving Walmart, Ami served as Senior Vice President, Next Generation Supply Chain, helping to lead the transformation and simplification of logistics technology.
 She also served as Senior Vice President of International Business Processes, leading teams that facilitated process and systems improvements in 28 countries for Walmart’s International Division.
 Previously, Ami served as Vice President of Sam’s Club Innovations where she led engineering teams responsible for identifying process and system improvement, including checkout transformation and club pickup/ e-commerce front-end integration.